 All Queensland state and non-state schools offering senior visual art are invited to submit up to 4 artworks from 4 different students into the awards.
+This includes Visual Art In Practice, Certificate III. and International Baccalaureate Diploma students.

 It is a requirement of the program that the school's visual art head of department and the principal of the school where the student is enrolled, endorse the artwork as appropriate and ensure that it is compliant with the eligibility and submission requirements.